Breast Implant Removal

 Desiring a Different Size

-This is one of the 2 top reasons that patients have implant revision surgery.
-You may desire larger size implants or smaller breasts.
+This is one of the 2 top reasons that patients want their breast implants removed.
+You may desire larger-sized implants or smaller breasts.
 In some cases, especially after pregnancy and menopause, your breasts may be significantly larger or smaller and no longer serve your lifestyle.

 Breast Implant Rupture